rackerlabs/support-how-to/content/cloud-servers/increase-size-of-cloud-boot-from-volume-server-system-disk.md

 Use the following steps to attach the new volume to the VM:

 1. In Pitchfork, use the API call **Attach Volume To Server**.
-2. Click 'POST'.
+2. Click **POST**.
-3. Enter the UUID of the server, the UUID of the new volume, and the UUID of the 'dev_assignment' that you want to specify `/dev/xvda`.
+3. Enter the UUID of the server, the UUID of the new volume, and the UUID of the `dev_assignment` that you want to specify  for `/dev/xvda`.
 4. Click **Send API Call**.

 In the Cloud Control Panel, you see that the volume is attached to your